cakeio-unreal/cakeio-unreal.github.io/docs/.snippets/note-bp-newreservedsize.md

 !!! note
     The parameter `NewReservedSize` can be used to reserve a minimum size for the internal path string.
-It is optional, and should be left at 0 whenever you don't need to specify a reserve size.
+It is optional and should be left at 0 whenever you don't need to specify a reserve size.